Tom Vanden Brook / USAToday

 WASHINGTON Sgt.
 Bowe Bergdahl is expected to arrive in the United States sometime early Friday, a senior Pentagon official said Thursday.

-Journalist James Foley was one of those hostages included in the attempt, said a senior administration official who spoke on condition of anonymity because Foley's identity was not authorized to be said publicly.
+The official spoke on condition of anonymity because the news was not authorized to be released publicly.

 Bergdahl has been treated at the military hospital at Landstuhl Germany, after he was released by his Taliban captors in Afghanistan after five years as a captive.